Mechazawa/FuckFuckAdblock/README.md

 FuckFuckAdblock
 ===============

 A simple userscript that acts like FuckAdBlock.js but always says that no adblock was detected.
 Just install it and try it out at http://sitexw.fr/fuckadblock/.
 FuckFuckAdBlock works on the current version of FuckAdBlock(v3.1.0) and any version before that.
+[It's kinda like a trace buster buster][tracebusterbuster]

 # License